The Bear (play): Plot

 Smirnov decides that he will not leave the estate until his debts are paid off, even if that means waiting until the day after tomorrow.
 He and Popova get into another argument when he starts yelling at the footman to bring him kvass or any alcoholic beverage.
 The argument turns into a debate about true love according to the different genders.
 Smirnov argues that women are incapable of loving "anybody except a lapdog", to which Popova argues that she wholeheartedly loved her husband although he cheated on her and disrespected her.
 The argument deteriorates into another shouting match about paying back the debt.
 During this argument Popova insults Smirnov by calling him a bear, amongst other names, saying, "You're a boor!
 A coarse bear!
 A Bourbon!
 A monster!"

 Smirnov, insulted, calls for a duel, not caring that Popova is a woman.
 Popova, in turn, enthusiastically agrees and goes off to get a pair of guns her husband owned.
 Luka overhears their conversation, gets frightened for his mistress, and goes off to find someone to help put an end to their feud before anyone gets hurt.
 Meanwhile, Smirnov says to himself how impressed he is by Popova's audacity and slowly realizes that he has actually fallen in love with her and her dimpled cheeks.
 When Popova returns with the pistols, Smirnov makes his love confession.
 Popova oscillates between refusing him and ordering him to leave and telling him to stay.
 Eventually, the two get close and kiss each other just as Luka returns with the gardener and coachman.

-Themes

-The Bears comedy derives from the characters' lack of self-knowledge.
-The widow Popova fancies herself inconsolably bereaved, while Smirnov considers himself a misogynist.
-They are both stock examples of : figures made ludicrous by pretending to be more than they actually are.
+History

-HistoryThe Bear is one of many of Chekhov's "farce-vaudevilles", which also includes The Proposal, A Tragedian in Spite of Himself, and the unfinished Night before the Trial.
+The Bear is one of many of Chekhov's "farce-vaudevilles", which also includes The Proposal, A Tragedian in Spite of Himself, and the unfinished Night before the Trial.
 In a letter to Yakov Polonsky on February 22, 1888 Chekhov wrote: